conlin-matt/SurfRCaT/docs/tutorials.md

     > Images are typically rectified to an elevation (z) equal to the observed tidal elevation.
 The closest NOAA water level station
     > indicates that -0.4 m (NAVD88) was the approximate observed tide level at the time of collection of these images (0850 LST).
 The [NOAA site](https://tidesandcurrents.noaa.gov/)
     > can help you determine tide level at the time of image collection at your site.
 See [Scientific Overview](https://conlin-matt.github.io/SurfRCaT/overview.html) for more information.

+    > **Note**
+    >
+    > You are asked to provide a real-world grid in coordinates relative to the input camera location.
+The x-direction is in meters east of the input camera location, the y-direction is in meters north of the input camera location.
+The image will be rectified in real-world coordinates.

 16. Press Continue, and SurfRCaT will rectify the five images.
 Products will be saved to the `../SurfRCaT_Example1/calibration_StLucie_202005120849/frames` directory.